-By far the most common questions our firm receive involve discrimination, harassment and retaliation.
+By far the most common questions our firm receives involve discrimination, harassment and retaliation.
 Many people believe that discrimination, harassment and retaliation in the workplace are simply and wholly illegal and that if they have been singled out in any way, they have an actionable legal claim.
 It’s easy to understand where this misconception stems from, since often times news stories about lawsuits and big verdicts and settlements state that the plaintiff alleges discrimination without explaining the legal underpinnings of these claims.
-The following questions and answers are intended as a general guide only, and we at Pelton & Associates are always happy to answer any and all questions you may have about these issues and your own workplace experiences.
+The following questions and answers are intended as a general guide only, and we at Pelton Graham are always happy to answer any and all questions you may have about these issues and your own workplace experiences.

 Q: Who is protected by anti-discrimination and anti-retaliation laws?